Arizona Sports Betting: Best Apps and Sportsbooks in 2025

 The Arizona Cardinals are the premiere sporting attraction in the Grand Canyon State.
 Unfortunately for AZ football fans, there hasn't been a lot to cheer about.
 They have a couple of pre-merger championships, but those are 80+ years old now.
 They went to a single Super Bowl in the 2008 season but lost to the Steelers.

 Nonetheless, the Cardinals attract plenty of betting attention since the NFL generally rules the sports wagering industry in North America.
-Whether you want to bet on the Cardinals to win more than 8.5 games next season or just hope they beat the point spread on Thursday Night Football, the best AZ sportsbooks have you covered.
+Whether you want to bet on the Cardinals to hit their win total next season or just hope they beat the point spread on Thursday Night Football, the best AZ sportsbooks have you covered.

 Arizona bettors can make any number of standard or creative wagers on Suns action.
 Live-betting now lets you predict which team will score the next point or whether the next bucket will be a dunk, three-pointer, or free throw.